Laboratory analysis of cosmetic PFAS

 Their persistence in the environment and their impact on human health are raising growing concerns.
-But what are PFAS actually?
+But what exactly are PFAS?
 Why is their use in cosmetics so widespread?
 This first part answers these questions by providing an in-depth understanding of PFAS and their unique properties.

 1. What are PFAS?